MuhammetCanNamli/hackerrank-solutions/README.md

-# hackerrank-sql
+# HackerRank SQL Query Solutions
-Solutions to SQL exercises on the HackerRank platform
+Solutions to SQL query exercises on the HackerRank platform